Elections shake up Clark County School Board

 Moms for Liberty ties

 Both candidates with ties to Moms for Liberty were up Wednesday morning.
-Lydia Dominguez in District B and Lorena Biassotti in District E announced their departure from the group in August, but told the Las Vegas Review-Journal they still agreed in the mission — which includes censoring cultural issues such as education on gender identity and race.
+Lydia Dominguez in District B and Lorena Biassotti in District E announced their departure from the group in August, but told the Las Vegas Review-Journal they still agreed with the mission — which includes censoring cultural issues such as education on gender identity and race.

 Dominguez is a former U.S. Air Force member, and serves on the school district’s Attendance Zone Advisory Committee.